AaronShepp/AlphaPlot/README.md

 This program is designed to be run as a standalone script.
 Users can customize experimental parameters.
 These are defined at the top of the file in the INPUTS section.

 ### Define plot size
 This program creates a hexagonal planting layout where each plant is hexagonally arranged to have 6 neighbors, and the entire plot is an even-sided hexagon.
 You can define the size of an inner "core" section of trees to be sampled, and an outer "edge" section of trees that serve to minimize edge effects.
 Core trees will be used as focal trees and neighbor trees for optimizing neighbor representation counts.
 Edge trees will never be used as focal trees but will be used as neighbor trees if they are adjacent to the core.
+Both the core and edge section will have an even number of each species.
+Furthermore, the innermost ring of the edge section will have an even number of each species.

 In this README, I have written every line of code where the user can customize parameters.
 For example, ```INNER_DIAMETER = 9``` can be changed to ```INNER_DIAMETER = 3``` or ```INNER_DIAMETER = 25``` etc.
 ```